Edited by: Stella Shon

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 When you travel abroad, there are a lot of things you’ll need to remember.
 From understanding customs and import restrictions to taking a pet abroad, this guide will provide you with all the important information you need to know.
-With these handy tips, you can make sure your next trip abroad is a safe and enjoyable one!
+With these handy travel tips, you can make sure your next trip abroad is a safe and enjoyable one!

 Tip #1: Getting the Cheapest Price for Your Flights